Plan Your WriteLife

 You love writing, but how often do you show it?
 Often, we just get so busy, and then you and your writing life hit a rough patch.
 But you can turn that around and strengthen your love simply by choosing to invest the time.
 You're the only one that can strengthen your relationship with writing.
 It starts by taking small, consistent actions each day.
 Here's three ways you can get started right now, today.
 These aren't new ideas you've never heard before.
 But they are tested and true ideas that work.
 It's up to you to choose to love writing.
 Will you do it?

-Can you believe it's 2017?!
-(I can't).
-You are starting a brand new page in the novel of your writing life, and I am determined to help you make this your best writing year yet!
-So, in the spirit of 2017, I've got a total of 17 tips to help you plan your writing year, transform your writing dreams into your reality, and become the writer you were always meant to be.
+Its’s time to live your BEST writing life!
+Whether you’re celebrating the New Year or knee-deep into June, you can ALWAYS take the time to set some strong intentions for the amazing writing life you deserve.
+I am determined to help you make this your best writing year yet and I've got 17 tips to help you plan your writing year, transform your writing dreams into your reality, and become the writer you were always meant to be.
 Are you ready?!